o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 1.Setup structure struct xran_fh_init according to configuration.

-2.Call xran_init() to instantiate the O-RAN lib memory model and threads.
-The function returns a pointer to O-RAN handle which is used for consecutive configuration functions.
+2.Call xran_init() to instantiate the xRAN lib memory model and threads.
+The function returns a pointer to xRAN handle, which is used for consecutive configuration functions.

-3.Initialize memory buffers used for L1 and O-RAN exchange of information.
+3.Initialize memory buffers used for L1 and xRAN exchange of information.

-4.Assign callback functions for (one) TTI event and for the reception of half of the slot of symbols (7 symbols) and Full slot of symbols 14 symbols).
+4.Assign callback functions for (one) TTI event and the reception of half of the slot of symbols (7 symbols) and Full slot of symbols (14 symbols).

-5.Call xran_open() to initialize PRACH configuration, initialize DPDK, and launch O-RAN timing thread.
+5.Call xran_open() to initialize PRACH configuration, initialize DPDK, and launch xRAN timing thread,

 6.Call xran_start() to start processing O-RAN packets for DL and UL.

-After this is complete 5G L1 runs with O-RAN Front haul interface.
+After this is complete 5G L1 runs with xRAN Front haul interface.
 During run time for every TTI event, the corresponding call back is called.
 For packet reception on UL direction, the corresponding call back is called.
-OTA time information such as frame id, subframe id and slot id can be obtained as result synchronization of the L1 pipeline to GPS time is performed.
+OTA time information such as frame id, subframe id, and slot id can be obtained as result synchronization of the L1 pipeline to GPS time is performed.

 To stop and close the interface, perform this sequence of steps:

-7.Call xran_stop() to stop the processing of DL and UL.
+1.Call xran_stop() to stop the processing of DL and UL

-8.Call xran_close() to remove usage of O-RAN resources.
+2.Call xran_close() to remove usage of xRAN resources

-9.Call xran_mm_destroy() to destroy memory management subsystem.
+3.Call xran_mm_destroy() to destroy memory management subsystem

 After this session is complete, a restart of the full L1 application is required.
 The current version of the library does not support multiple